Mike Sharpe

 “During my fourth year of school, the most meaningful interaction I had was meeting the woman that I would eventually marry and create a life with, said Sharpe.
 “Our 32 year relationship includes being married for 27 of them and having two wonderful children.
 I can’t think of a more meaningful interaction I could have had at K-State than meeting her.”

 Mike Sharpe took advantage of the opportunities that K-State and the College of Arts and Sciences had to offer.
-He graduated in 1990 with a BS in K-12 Physical Education & K-12 Adapted Physical Education.
+He graduated in 1990 with a BS in K-12 Physical Education and K-12 Adapted Physical Education.
 Through academics, extracurriculars, and even meeting the woman who would become his wife, K-State helped him shape the future of his dreams.

-Prior to his current role, Sharpe held positions such Assistant Commissioner of the Great West Conference (NCAA D-I),Athletic Director at Avila University (NAIA), and collegiate men’s basketball coach at three different community colleges (Pratt CC – Pratt, KS; Johnson County CC – Overland Park, KS; Brown Mackie College – Overland Park, KS) and one NCAA Division I institution (University of Missouri – Kansas City, Kansas City, MO).
+Prior to his current role, Sharpe held positions such assistant commissioner of the Great West Conference (NCAA D-I), athletic director at Avila University (NAIA), and collegiate men’s basketball coach at three different Kansas community colleges in Pratt and Overland Park, and one NCAA Division I institution, the University of Missouri, in Kansas City, Mo.